 Here are some examples of the losses that one may incur in a motor vehicle accident:

-Lost wages from missed work – This can include lost wages from being unable to work as well as lost future earnings if you are unable to return to work or have to take a lower paying job.
+This can include lost wages from being unable to work as well as lost future earnings if you are unable to return to work or have to take a lower-paying job.
 Recovery can take time, and the person may have no source of income for that period.
 Those who suffer severe brain injury may be unable to earn an income ever again.
 They may require ongoing support.
 Lost wages and income are damages that impact many motorcycle accident victims.

-Pain and suffering – This non-economic damage accounts for the physical pain and emotional anguish suffered as a result of the accident.
-It can be difficult to put a value on this type of damage, but an experienced attorney will know how to calculate a fair amount.
+This non-economic damage accounts for the physical pain and emotional anguish suffered as a result of the accident.
+It can be difficult to put a value on this type of damage, but a Miami motorcycle accident attorney will know how to calculate a fair amount.

 Motorcycle accidents can be dangerous and lead to life-threatening injuries.
 Many motorcyclists consider riding as a passion and a way of life.
 Those who do not ride might consider motorcyclists as careless.